amir-jafari/Cloud-Computing/Deep-Learning-Kit-Installation/Ubuntu-16.04/Readme.md

 * GPU

-If you install the GOU version the CPU version is already installed.
+If you install the GPU version the CPU version is already installed.

 * CPU